Pendal Group Ltd Sells 5,915 Shares of Skyworks Solutions, Inc. (NASDAQ:SWKS)

-Pendal Group Ltd lowered its stake in Skyworks Solutions, Inc. (NASDAQ:SWKS) by 32.1% during the third quarter, HoldingsChannel.com reports.
-The institutional investor owned 12,524 shares of the semiconductor manufacturer’s stock after selling 5,915 shares during the period.
+Pendal Group Ltd lessened its holdings in Skyworks Solutions, Inc. (NASDAQ:SWKS) by 32.1% during the third quarter, HoldingsChannel.com reports.
+The firm owned 12,524 shares of the semiconductor manufacturer’s stock after selling 5,915 shares during the period.
 Pendal Group Ltd’s holdings in Skyworks Solutions were worth $2,064,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in shares of Skyworks Solutions by 0.3% in the second quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 20,684 shares of the semiconductor manufacturer’s stock worth $3,966,000 after purchasing an additional 60 shares in the last quarter.
-Walleye Capital LLC lifted its position in shares of Skyworks Solutions by 0.4% in the second quarter.
-Walleye Capital LLC now owns 16,100 shares of the semiconductor manufacturer’s stock worth $3,087,000 after purchasing an additional 60 shares in the last quarter.
-TFG Advisers LLC lifted its position in shares of Skyworks Solutions by 0.4% in the third quarter.
-TFG Advisers LLC now owns 13,584 shares of the semiconductor manufacturer’s stock worth $2,238,000 after purchasing an additional 60 shares in the last quarter.
-Wolff Wiese Magana LLC lifted its position in shares of Skyworks Solutions by 2.1% in the third quarter.
-Wolff Wiese Magana LLC now owns 2,921 shares of the semiconductor manufacturer’s stock worth $481,000 after purchasing an additional 60 shares in the last quarter.
-Finally, Dumont & Blake Investment Advisors LLC lifted its position in shares of Skyworks Solutions by 0.6% in the third quarter.
-Dumont & Blake Investment Advisors LLC now owns 9,446 shares of the semiconductor manufacturer’s stock worth $1,557,000 after purchasing an additional 60 shares in the last quarter.
-73.55% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also made changes to their positions in the company.
+Guidance Point Advisors LLC bought a new stake in shares of Skyworks Solutions in the third quarter worth $25,000.
+Strategic Blueprint LLC bought a new stake in shares of Skyworks Solutions in the second quarter worth $33,000.
+Clearstead Advisors LLC increased its holdings in Skyworks Solutions by 58.8% during the second quarter.
+Clearstead Advisors LLC now owns 189 shares of the semiconductor manufacturer’s stock worth $36,000 after buying an additional 70 shares during the last quarter.
+Tompkins Financial Corp acquired a new position in Skyworks Solutions during the third quarter worth $45,000.
+Finally, Arlington Partners LLC acquired a new position in Skyworks Solutions during the third quarter worth $53,000.
+73.55% of the stock is currently owned by institutional investors and hedge funds.

 In related news, CEO Liam Griffin sold 10,000 shares of the company’s stock in a transaction dated Wednesday, December 22nd.
-The shares were sold at an average price of $151.54, for a total value of $1,515,400.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+The shares were sold at an average price of $151.54, for a total transaction of $1,515,400.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, SVP Robert John Terry sold 8,374 shares of the company’s stock in a transaction dated Monday, November 8th.
-The shares were sold at an average price of $164.19, for a total transaction of $1,374,927.06.
+The stock was sold at an average price of $164.19, for a total transaction of $1,374,927.06.
 The disclosure for this sale can be found here.
 Insiders sold 68,465 shares of company stock worth $10,925,823 over the last 90 days.
 0.38% of the stock is currently owned by corporate insiders.

-Skyworks Solutions (NASDAQ:SWKS) last released its quarterly earnings data on Thursday, November 4th.
+Skyworks Solutions (NASDAQ:SWKS) last released its quarterly earnings results on Thursday, November 4th.
 The semiconductor manufacturer reported $2.62 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.27 by $0.35.
 Skyworks Solutions had a net margin of 29.33% and a return on equity of 32.70%.
-The firm had revenue of $1.31 billion for the quarter, compared to the consensus estimate of $1.30 billion.
-During the same period in the previous year, the company earned $1.59 earnings per share.
-The company’s quarterly revenue was up 37.0% on a year-over-year basis.
-As a group, equities research analysts expect that Skyworks Solutions, Inc. will post 10.16 earnings per share for the current year.
+The business had revenue of $1.31 billion for the quarter, compared to the consensus estimate of $1.30 billion.
+During the same period in the prior year, the company posted $1.59 earnings per share.
+Skyworks Solutions’s revenue was up 37.0% compared to the same quarter last year.
+On average, analysts forecast that Skyworks Solutions, Inc. will post 10.16 EPS for the current year.

 The firm also recently declared a quarterly dividend, which was paid on Tuesday, December 14th.
 Investors of record on Tuesday, November 23rd were paid a $0.56 dividend.
 The ex-dividend date was Monday, November 22nd.
 This represents a $2.24 annualized dividend and a dividend yield of 1.44%.
 Skyworks Solutions’s dividend payout ratio (DPR) is presently 24.97%.

-A number of analysts have recently commented on the stock.
-B. Riley cut their price objective on shares of Skyworks Solutions from $245.00 to $210.00 and set a “buy” rating on the stock in a research report on Friday, November 5th.
-Mizuho boosted their price objective on shares of Skyworks Solutions from $215.00 to $218.00 and gave the stock a “buy” rating in a research report on Friday, November 5th.
-Summit Insights downgraded shares of Skyworks Solutions from a “buy” rating to a “hold” rating in a report on Thursday, November 4th.
-Finally, Robert W. Baird downgraded shares of Skyworks Solutions from an “outperform” rating to a “neutral” rating and lowered their target price for the stock from $220.00 to $165.00 in a report on Wednesday, October 13th.
+A number of equities analysts recently weighed in on SWKS shares.
+B. Riley lowered their target price on shares of Skyworks Solutions from $245.00 to $210.00 and set a “buy” rating on the stock in a report on Friday, November 5th.
+Robert W. Baird downgraded shares of Skyworks Solutions from an “outperform” rating to a “neutral” rating and lowered their target price for the stock from $220.00 to $165.00 in a report on Wednesday, October 13th.
+Mizuho boosted their target price on shares of Skyworks Solutions from $215.00 to $218.00 and gave the stock a “buy” rating in a report on Friday, November 5th.
+Finally, Summit Insights downgraded shares of Skyworks Solutions from a “buy” rating to a “hold” rating in a report on Thursday, November 4th.
 Eleven analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
 Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average target price of $211.42.

 Skyworks Solutions Company Profile